1978

 Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling Dice/

-Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash/Satisfaction)
+Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash/Satisfaction)

 Note: At least a part of the show was filmed (probably by US NBC TV):